yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/cloud-maintenance.md

 ## What to expect during maintenance

-Yugabyte performs rolling maintenance and upgrades on multi-node clusters with zero downtime.
+Yugabyte performs rolling maintenance and upgrades on [fault tolerant](../../cloud-basics/create-clusters-overview/#fault-tolerance) clusters with zero downtime.
 However, the cluster is still subject to the following:

 - Dropped connections - Connections to the stopped node are dropped.
 Verify your connection pool, driver, and application to ensure they handle dropped connections correctly.
 Any failures need to be retried.
 - Less bandwidth - During maintenance, traffic is diverted to the running nodes.
 To mitigate this, set your maintenance window to a low traffic period.
 You can also add nodes (scale out) prior to the upgrade.
 - May not be [highly available](../../../explore/fault-tolerance/) - During maintenance, one node is always offline.
-In a multi-node cluster with a [fault tolerance](../../cloud-basics/create-clusters-overview/#fault-tolerance) of 1, if one of the remaining nodes goes down (for a total of 2 nodes offline), you can no longer access the database.
+Depending on the fault tolerance of the cluster, an outage of an additional fault domain could result in downtime.

+Clusters with no fault tolerance (including your Sandbox) will briefly be unavailable.

 ## Critical maintenance

-Yugabyte occasionally performs critical maintenance on clusters.
+Yugabyte occasionally performs high priority maintenance on clusters.
 This includes routine but time-sensitive maintenance and updates.
 As with regular maintenance, Yugabyte notifies you in advance of any upcoming critical maintenance via email.

 Critical maintenance includes the following: